norton120/pirate_baby/content/posts/replatforming.md

 Such as "updating to modern technology" or "moving to a modern framework."
 Modern has become an excecutive-deck-safe way of saying "new and shiny" and should be concerning if not immediately followed up with meaninful reasons for why new/modern is desirable.

 #### Poor Quality Issues Dressed Up as Framework/Language Issues
 Reliability is vary rarely a symptom of a specific software language or framework, and much more often a reflection of poorly written software.
+Neither are lack of test coverage, memory le Pointing out flaws in the existing implementation is a straw man argument

 ### When Replatforming Should Be Refactoring

 ### When Replatforming is the Right Answer

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzIzMjI5OTcyLC0xNTMyMjMyOTAyLC0xNj
+eyJoaXN0b3J5IjpbLTY1NjE3ODUwNCwtMTUzMjIzMjkwMiwtMT
-Y0NzI2Nzg0LC0zNzA3ODAxMDcsLTE2MDQxMzAwOTcsNzA4OTQx
+Y2NDcyNjc4NCwtMzcwNzgwMTA3LC0xNjA0MTMwMDk3LDcwODk0
-OTQ4XX0=
+MTk0OF19
 -->